value-scaling/value-scaling.github.io/src/maintext/main.md

 Unsurprisingly, increasing the batch size improves training TD-error.
 However, the effect on validation TD-error is more nuanced and depends on the model size.
 Why does this happen?

 We find that small Q-nets produce TD-targets that generalize poorly, which is exacerbated by larger batch sizes.
 Larger Q-networks produce better TD-targets and can benefit from large batch sizes.
-We encourage you to check out our understanding of this phenomenon, which we coin **TD-overfitting**, in this blog’s appendix.
+We encourage you to check out our understanding of this phenomenon, which we coin **TD-overfitting**, in the [deep dive](#deep-dive-how-does-overfitting-manifest-with-model-size-scaling) below.

 **So, how do I set my batch size?** Empirically, we observe that the best batch size increases with model size, but eventually reaches an upward asymptote.
 Check out [our new paper](https://arxiv.org/abs/2508.14881) for our fit equation!
 Empirically we do not observe a significant interaction effect between UTD and model size, i.e. our fit factorizes into a power law decay in UTD and an upward asymptote in model size.